 Rock Lake

-This short trail offers a quick jaunt for a nature hike, birding, and a perfect Adirondack paddle on a secluded lake.
-Shhh... it's also a remote fishing lake.
+This short trail offers a quick jaunt for a nature hike, birding, and an Adirondack paddle on a secluded lake.
+It's also a remote fishing lake.

 • Distance: 1.5 miles round trip